tylermercer/personal-website/src/content/posts/software/-partytown-cloudflare-analytics.md

 Move your Cloudflare Analytics script tag to immediately follow this new script tag, and add a `type` attribute of `text/partytown`.
 This allows Partytown to find and offload this script.
-Your document head should now look like this:^[ I left the `defer` attribute as recommended by the Cloudflare docs, but I'm not actually sure it does anything when Partytown is running your scripts.
+Your document head should now look like this:^[ I left the `defer` attribute as recommended by the Cloudflare docs, but I’m not actually sure it does anything when Partytown is running your scripts.
 If anyone knows the answer to this, please [shoot me an email!](/contact/)]